 The insurance company can take whatever you say out of context and end up using it against you during settlement negotiations.
 A simple picture of you enjoying a day at Piedmont Park could prompt the adjuster to claim that your injuries were minor and that you don’t need as much compensation as you’re requesting.

-Even if your account is set to private, the insurer may still find a way to access your account.
+Even if you set the account to private, the insurer may still find a way to access your account.

 Document Your Progress Every Day

-To get more insight as to how the motorcycle accident and your injuries are affecting your personal life, we recommend that you keep a daily journal.
+To get more insight into how the motorcycle accident and your injuries are affecting your personal life, we recommend that you keep a daily journal.
 You can write down details, like:

 - Your mental health state